railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

 To be able to use timesheets fully, install the module :mod:`hr_timesheet_sheet`.
 Once this module has been installed and the employees configured, the different system users can enter their timesheet data in the menu
-:menuselection:`Human Resources --> Working Hours --> My Working Hours --> My Working Hours of The Day`, the click :guilabel:`New`.
+:menuselection:`Human Resources --> Time Tracking --> Working Hours`,
+the click :guilabel:`New`.

 .. tip:: Shortcut to timesheets